-Brooke Berman is an award-winning playwright and screenwriter.
-Originally trained as an actor and solo performer in the experimental theater, Brooke began performing her own work on the Lower East Side of Manhattan before receiving formal training in playwriting from the Juilliard School.
+Brooke Berman is an award-winning playwright, screenwriter and memoirist whose work has been produced and published across the US and abroad.
+Originally trained as an actor and solo performer in the experimental theater, Brooke began performing her own work on the Lower East Side of Manhattan before receiving formal training in playwriting from the Juilliard School and Maria Irene Fornes.
 Her play Hunting and Gathering, which premiered at Primary Stages, directed by Leigh Silverman, was named one of the Ten Best of 2008 by New York Magazine.
-Her memoir, No Place Like Home, will be published by Random House in June, 2010.
+She is currently developing her play 1300 LAFAYETTE EAST with Leigh Silverman.

-Brooke's plays have been produced and developed across the US at theaters including: Primary Stages, The Second Stage, Steppenwolf, The Play Company, Soho Rep, Williamstown Theater Festival, Naked Angels, MCC, WET, SPF, New Dramatists, New Georges, The Hourglass Group and the Eugene O'Neill Theater Center.
+Her plays have been produced and developed across the US at theaters including: Primary Stages, The 2nd Stage, Steppenwolf, The Play Company, Soho Rep, Williamstown Theater Festival, Naked Angels, MCC, New Dramatists, New Georges, The Womens Project, The Humana Festival, and The Bay Area Playwrights Foundation.
 In the UK, her work has been developed at The Royal Court Theatre, The National Theatre Studio and Pentabus.
-Plays include: Hunting and Gathering (Primary Stages); Smashing (The Play Company, The O'Neill); Until We Find Each Other (Steppenwolf, The O'Neill); The Triple Happiness (Second Stage), Sam and Lucy (SPF, Cleveland Playhouse), A Perfect Couple (WET), Out of the Water (Cape Cod Theater Project, ARS Nova), Casual Encounters (New Dramatists Creativity Fund) and others.
-Her plays are published by Broadway Play Publishing, Playscripts, The Backstage Books and Smith & Kraus.
+Her plays are published by Broadway Play Publishing, Playscripts, Backstage Books and Smith & Kraus.

 Brooke is the recipient of a Berilla Kerr Award, a Helen Merrill Award, two Francesca Primus Awards, two LeCompte du Nuoy awards and a commissioning grant from the National Foundation for Jewish Culture.
-She recently completed a seven-year residency at New Dramatists, where she served on the Board of Directors and developed countless plays.
+She was a resident playwright at New Dramatists, where she served on the Board of Directors and the Executive Committee, earned a Calloway Award, and developed countless plays.
 She has received support for her work from the MacDowell Colony and the Corporation of Yaddo and commissions from Arielle Tepper Productions and CTC in Minneapolis.

-Brooke has taught as a guest artist in the New York City public school system and at colleges including Eugene Lang, Fordham, and Barnard, as well as privately through the "24 With 5 Teaching Collective" which she co-created at New Dramatists.
+Brooke attended Barnard College and is a graduate of The Juilliard School.
+She is a member of the Dramatists Guild, PEN and the MCC Playwrights Coalition.
+As a teacher, she was a guest artist in the New York City public school system through MCC Theater, and has taught at ESPA, Eugene Lang College, UCSB, Fordham University and Barnard College as well as privately through the "24 With 5 Teaching Collective" which she co-created at New Dramatists.
 She spent five years as the Director of the Playwrights Unit for MCC Theater's Youth Company, a free after-school program for NYC youth.
 She has mentored with the Young Storytellers Foundation in Los Angeles and Young Playwrights in New York.
-Brooke attended Barnard College and is a graduate of The Juilliard School.
-She is a member of the Dramatists Guild, PEN and the MCC Playwrights Coalition.